 Most shops and activities will still be open however they may operate on reduced hours.
 Banks and Provincial and Federal offices will all be closed.

-Cruise ship season has ended by now and the crowds have thinned out.
-What that means for you is you probably don't need a reservation in order to enjoy a horse-drawn carriage ride or the finest dining locations.
+Cruise ship season has normally ended by now however in 2022, Victoria will see one ship dock on November 3rd bringing the final 3,000 visitors of the year.
+After that and until April of 2023, the crowds will thin out and you probably don't need a reservation in order to enjoy a horse-drawn carriage ride or the finest dining locations.
 Victoria in November is fairly quiet.

 Indoor markets are popping up everywhere and people are generally happy to spend a bit of time indoors.
 This is a time of year the sunny days are fewer and grey, overcast skies are the norm.

-Victoria is in the Pacific time zone and on November 3, 2019 we turn our clocks back one hour as Daylight Savings Time ends.
+Victoria is in the Pacific time zone and on November 6, 2022 we turn our clocks back one hour as Daylight Savings Time ends.
+Many British Columbians hope this will be the final year of clock changing however we are waiting for neighbouring provinces and states to collectively agree.

 OK, even I have put my sandals away for the year by now!